GeorgeHarland/RandomTower/README.md

 Enemies are destroyed by the player's circle weapon or the tower's automatic arrow or powerup attacks.

 There are currently 6 powerups in the game.
-Try them out by pressing Q W E when you have enough gold.
+Powerup details are in POWERUPS.md.

 ## Controls